-Section 31 of the CGST ACT enumerates the situations when tax invoice or bill of supply can be issued.
+Section 31 of the CGST Act enumerates the situations when tax invoice or bill of supply can be issued.
 There is no condition envisaged in GST law where a supplier may issue both taxable and exempted goods to same recipient.
 This situation is quite common in grocery stores where same customer generally purchases both taxable and exempted items.
 In the absence of any specific documents in such situation there was no alternative but to issue two documents, tax invoice for taxable items and bill of supply for exempted items.

 However, the concept of invoice cum bill of supply was introduced w.e.f.
 13th Oct 2017 by way of insertion of Rule 46A.
-As per rule 46A, where a registered person is supplying taxable as well as exempted goods or services or both to an unregistered person, a single "invoice-cumbill of supply" may be issued for all such supplies.
+As per rule 46A, where a registered person is supplying taxable as well as exempted goods or services or both to an unregistered person, a single "invoice-cum-bill of supply" may be issued for all such supplies.

 There are no separate rules for invoice cum bill of supply providing for content, manner of issuance and authentication via signature.
 Rules as applicable to tax invoice and bill of supply need to be applied to invoice cum bill of supply too.
+Hence, it shall contain the particulars as specified in rule 46 or rule 54, as the case may be, and rule 49.